Key Takeaways

 Medicaid

-If your auto insurance paid medical bills through MedPay or PIP coverage, their subrogation rights depend on your policy language and Oklahoma law.
+If your auto insurance paid medical bills through medical payments coverage, any reimbursement rights depend on your policy language and Oklahoma law.

-Oklahoma law provides some protection against auto insurance subrogation, but policy terms vary.
+Oklahoma law may provide some protection against auto insurance subrogation, but policy terms vary.
 Review your specific coverage.

 Workers' Compensation

-If you received workers' comp benefits for your injury, the workers' comp carrier has a lien against any third-party recovery.
-Oklahoma's workers' comp subrogation rules are complex:
+If you received workers' compensation benefits for your injury, the workers' compensation carrier has statutory rights against certain third-party recoveries.
+Oklahoma's workers' compensation subrogation rules are detailed:

-- The carrier is generally entitled to reimbursement from third-party settlements
+- The carrier may be entitled to reimbursement from third-party settlements

 - The timing and process must be handled carefully